The Culmination (A Biblical Story)

 This time the voice was beside him, in his studio, among all his unseen work.

-And even when it is finished, will she be able to set her eyes upon it?
+Now that you're gone, will she be able to set her eyes upon it?

 The artist only creates the work